-The protocols today are designed with certain assumptions in mind, e.g., single-path routing and hop-by-hop forwarding.
-Some of these assumptions cause the resulting optimization problem to be intractable (e.g., single-path routing), while others do not, e.g., hop-by-hop forwarding.
-By perturbing the underlying assumptions in today's protocol, we can achieve a different curve or a different point in the trade-off space of optimality versus simplicity, see Figure 9.
-This curve or point could be strictly better than today's protocols, or at least offer different properties.
-Therefore, it's worth exploring the alternatives, even if at the end the decision is to keep the original protocol and architectures.
+The protocols today are designed with certain assumptions in mind, e.g., singlepath routing and hop-by-hop forwarding.
+Some of these assumptions cause the resulting optimization problem to be intractable e.g., single-path routing, while others do not, e.g., hop-by-hop forwarding.
+By perturbing the underlying assumptions in today's protocols, we can achieve a different point in the trade-off space of optimality versus simplicity.
+Therefore, it is worth exploring the alternatives, even if at the end the decision is to keep the original protocol and architectures.
 In order to choose between protocol designs, the key is to gain a deeper understanding of the trade-offs.
+As such, we believe that design for optimizability can be a promising, new interdisciplinary area between the systems and theory communities.